conan-io/conan-center-index/docs/v2_linter.md

 should start to import their tools from this new module.
 Some of the new tools accept new argument, please, check the [Conan documentation](https://docs.conan.io/en/latest/reference/conanfile/tools.html).

-Here is a list of different imports and their new equivalent:
+Here is a list of different imports and their new equivalent (note that the interface for most of this functions changed, see their respective link to the documentation):

 | **Conan v1** | **Conan v2** |
 |---|---|